CodeMage07/meowfetch/README.md

-# meowfetch
+meowfetch

-a neofetch-inspired system info tool for the terminal, but with a cat. because why not.
+a neofetch-inspired system info tool for the terminal, but with an ascii cat :3

-displays your system specs next to some ascii cat art, which gets randomly picked each time you run it. nothing groundbreaking, just a fun little script.

 ![screenshot placeholder]

 ---

-## what it shows
+what it shows

 - OS, kernel, uptime
 - CPU (model, clock speed, core/thread count)